DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 ## Navmesh
 By adding a navmesh to the scene and setting 'Runtime Generation' to Dynamic the navmesh will automatically be saved and displayed in the debug scene.
     Note: Runtime Generation is set on the RecastNavmesh.
-    Note: Can't save if the plugin path has a whitespace in it.
-(Can i remove the whitespace?)

 ## Reserved keywords
 Some property names are reserved for use by the plugin.
 These may not be used outside of the actor frame or with the wrong type.